sybrew/the-seo-framework/readme.txt

 			* We are aware that these tooltips invoke various Chrome browser "violations".
 				* These violations are a warning sign preventing bad practices hindering user experience, which are alleviated.
 				* In practice, WordPress Core needs to update to a future jQuery version to stop these warnings from showing up.
-		* Polished many admin sentences, to try conveying what options do with increased understanding.
-		* Refactored "floating title placeholder"'s code, this means it no longer "glues" every part together based on assumption to perform calculations and placements.
-			/
-			* This made way for new features, it improved performance, and it lowered overall lower maintenance cost.
-			* TODO test RTL.
-		* In-post SEO box active tab's shadow now has the same color as the used admin button color scheme.
-			/
-			* TODO test RTL.
-		* Slightly improved CSS rendering performance by eliminating clause-calls; i.e. we now use `.class` instead of `div.class` and derivatives thereof.
-			/
-			* TODO RTL.
 	* **Updated:**
 		/
 		* TODO All transient caches for The SEO Framework have been invalidated.
 			* Done (recheck as we add new options): LD-JSON.
 			* TODO: Description, sitemap.
 	* **Removed:**
+		* Robots:
 			* The DMOZ project that it influenced is no longer available nor used, so:
 				* `noodp` and all its settings.
+		/
+		* TODO The Site Name project has been abandoned, and this data is now accumulated automatically, so:
+			* `ld_json_sitename` and all its settings.
+		* Open Graph:
+			* Open graph type `blog`.
+It's no longer supported. `website` is used instead.
 			* The Open Graph protocol no longer allows `article:published_time` on `website` types, so:
 				* `page_publish_time` and all its settings.
 				* `home_publish_time` and all its settings.
 			*  The Open Graph protocol no longer allows `article:modified_time` on `website` types, so:
 				* `page_modify_time` and all its settings.
 				* `home_modify_time` and all its settings.
-		/
-		* TODO The Site Name project has been abandoned, and this data is now accumulated automatically, so:
-			* `ld_json_sitename` and all its settings.
-		* Open graph type `blog`.
-It's no longer supported. `website` is used instead.
+		* Sitemaps:
 			* Sitemaps timestamp format option.
 It will be converted to the new global timestamp format option upon upgrade.
+		* Compatibility:
 			* Polylang URL compatibility file.
 It now works without it.
 			* WPML URL enhancements.
 It now works without these.
 			* qTranslate X URL compatibility file.
 It now works without it.
 			* Donncha Domain Mapping URL compatibility file.
 Be sure to set a preferred canonical scheme.
 			* WPMUdev Mapping URL generation enhancements and compatibility file.
 Be sure to set a preferred canonical scheme.
 			* The following browsers are no longer supported, and your admin experience might be degraded using them:
 				/
 				* TODO confirm this list, this is based on assumptions.
 				* Internet explorer 10 and below.
 				* Safari 9 and below.
 				* All browsers on iOS 9 and below.
 				* Chrome 53 and below.
 				* Firefox 48 and below.
 				* NOTE: This only accounts for the WordPress administrative dashboard.
 This change doesn't affect your website visitors.
 	* **Fixed:**
-		/
+		* Security:
 			* An XSS issue has been resolved.
+		* Sitemaps:
 			* XSL stylesheet no longer prepends query arguments, but instead appends them.
 This fixes, for example, issues when using WPML query string parameters.
+		* Open Graph:
 			* `article:publisher` is now only output on `article` types.
+		* CPT:
 			* Custom Post Type archives now fetch and render custom SEO data.
+		* Images:
 			* Now all image URLs convert to the correct scheme when the image URL contains the site's domain.
+		* Compatibility:
 			* TSF no longer outputs canonical URLs on BuddyPress pages.
 Instead, it lets BuddyPress output them.
 			* [Simple Sitemap](https://wordpress.org/plugins/simple-sitemap/) is no longer detected as a conflicting sitemap plugin.
 			* [NextScripts Snap](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/) is no longer detected as a conflicting Open Graph plugin, they now inform you about this.
+		* Layout:
+			/
+			* When an empty description is supplied, the counter will now display `0` instead of nothing.
+			* Cyrillic texts JavaScript compatibility.
+TODO confirm.
+		/
 		* TODO Odd database call on front-end looking for image... while custom is set...?
-		* When an empty description is supplied, the counter will now display `0` instead of nothing.
 		* TODO When latest post is protect or private, no description could've been generated on the blog page (and other archives?).
 		* TODO - New bug: Homepage as blog's paginated canonical URL no longer points to the first page.
 		* TODO - New bug: Homepage SEO settings inpost-metabox title field is odd? and doesn't comply to the SEO Bar.
 		* TODO - New bug: Primary category selector with Genesis active (and scrollbar), must move the `[?]`.
 Also, the deselect "all" button doesn't affect the radio buttons.
 		* TODO Separator selection description no longer overflows on EdgeHTML.
-		* Cyrillic texts JavaScript compatibility.
-TODO confirm.

 * **For translators:**
 	* **Added:**